jstrassmayr/databricks_js_102/README.md

 ## Import the DLT module
 Every python notebook that contains DLT code, needs the python DLT-module.
 - Create a folder "dbx_dlt_102" in your workspace
-- Create a new notebook named "01 Download input data" within your previously created folder
+- Create a new notebook named "01 Bronze and Silver" within your previously created folder
 - Copy and paste the following cell's code into the first cell of your newly created notebook

 ```python